What does this project do?

 - To increase community collaboration in the child welfare system to improve outcomes

 The unique and immediate needs of infants and toddlers in the child welfare system are often overlooked, since the focus of ongoing services is likely to be the more visible legal and mental health issues of their birth parents.
-While there are resources available to help these young children when they enter foster care, services are not always coordinated, well understood, or consistently utilized.
+While there are resources available to help these young children when they enter foster care, services are not always coordinated, well understood, consistently utilized, or provided promptly.
 Rarely do foster parents have information about the specific needs of the infant they are caring for, nor can they easily get support and guidance when behavioral challenges occur.
 In other words, during the most rapid and significant period of growth and development in the human life span, the unique health, developmental and emotional needs of young children who were maltreated and then separated from their parents, have often gone unrecognized and unaddressed.
-This is changing in Arizona as a result of the Best for Babies project.
+These conditions are changing in Arizona as a result of the Best for Babies project.